Topic Collection Cover Page

 Mental and Behavioral Health

 American Academy of Pediatrics.
-(2019).
-Promoting Adjustment and Helping Children Cope.
+(2023).
+Helping Children Cope and Adjust After a Disaster.

 This webpage includes categories and links to related resources (e.g., video clips, fact sheets, and courses) that can help pediatric providers and others understand the impact of disasters on children.